Final Topology for Preference Spaces: Conclusions

 \section{Conclusions}

-In this paper we look at topologies for preference spaces that satisfy the following property: for any model, and any output produced by the model, the topology on preferences preserves all continuous mappings from the space of utilities to the space of model outputs.
-This kind of topology is known as a \emph{final topology}.
-Final topologies are important since the analysis of how a model's outputs change when we perturb preferences is actually carried out in the space of utility functions, not the preference space itself.
+In this paper we look at final topologies for preference spaces.
+Defined by a universal isomorphism, final topologies ensure that, across any model and its outputs, the continuous mappings from preferences to outputs and from utilities to outputs are isomorphic.
+Final topologies are important because the analysis of a model's continuity properties typically occurs in the space of utility functions, not the preference space itself.

 Our main result, Theorem \ref{th:theorem2}, characterizes the basis of the final topology.
-Having characterized the final topology's basis, we study the topological properties of the preference space.
-There is a fundamental trade-off between methodological generality, the intuitive properties of the topology on preferences, and the structure of indifference curves.
-While it is natural to dismiss the topological properties of $\mathcal{P}$ as a mere technicality, this paper shows that topological properties on the preference space have strong implications for economic problems.
-Having a preference space that is Hausdorff and allowing for preferences that are not strict are both desirable properties, but they are mutually exclusive: the set of strict preferences is the largest set that is both Hausdorff and allows for all strict preferences.
-A similar trade-off occurs with path-connectedness: the Hausdorff property and path-connectedness --two desirable properties for the preference space to have-- are mutually exclusive.
+Theorem \ref{th:theorem3} and Proposition \ref{prop:proposition1} then study the topological properties of the preference space.
+A trade-off exists between methodological generality, intuitive topological properties of the preference space, and the structure of indifference curves.
+Having a Hausdorff preference space that also allows for non-strict preferences proves impossible: the set of strict preferences is the largest set that is both Hausdorff and allows for all strict preferences.
+Similarly, we find that the Hausdorff property and path-connectedness--two desirable properties for the preference space to have--are mutually exclusive.

-One way to circumvent these trade-offs is to impose an exogenous topology on $X$, and restrict attention to continuous and \emph{locally} strict preferences.
-Then the final topology on preference spaces has the Hausdorff property, while also allowing for non-strict preferences.
-This implies that the specific topological assumptions we make on the space of alternatives have a strong impact on the final topology on preferences.
-Section \ref{sec:extensions} discussed why we might, or might not, wish to impose exogenous topological assumptions on the set of alternatives.
+To circumvent these trade-offs, we can impose an exogenous topology on $X$ and focus on continuous, \emph{locally} strict preferences with no gaps.
+This approach ensures the final topology on preference spaces is Hausdorff and accommodates non-strict preferences, as evidenced by Theorem \ref{th:theorem4}.
+Consequently, specific topological assumptions on the space of alternatives have a strong impact on the final topology on preferences.

-In summary, this paper provides a comprehensive study of what topological properties we can expect of a preference space as a function of the assumptions we make on the indifference curves of the allowable preferences, and the topology of the underlying set of alternatives.
-Understanding the topological properties of the preference space is important when interpreting results about a model's continuity with respect to utilities as reflecting continuity in terms of underlying preferences.
+In summary, this paper comprehensively studies the topological properties of a preference space as a function of the allowable indifferences and topological assumptions on the set of alternatives.
+Understanding these is essential for interpreting a model's continuity with respect to utilities as indicative of continuity in the underlying preferences.